anjackson/anjackson.github.io/content/blog/2025-01-05-tightrope.md

   - Reports
 layout: post
 author: anj
-draft: true
+draft: false
 description: An iPRES 2024 Trip Report.
 ---
 # Tightrope: An iPRES 2024 Trip Report

-Back in September, I got to go [iPRES 2024](https://ipres2024.pubpub.org/), my first iPRES since taking on my current, more research-oriented role. [iPRES](https://ipres-conference.org/)is the biggest conference dedicated to digital preservation, so it was a great opportunity to run a workshop to get feedback on the [Registries of Good Practice project](https://github.com/digipres/registries-of-practice-project/?tab=readme-ov-file#registries-of-good-practice-project) and [launch the Digital Preservation Workbench](https://www.digipres.org/workbench/).
+Back in September, I got to go [iPRES 2024](https://ipres2024.pubpub.org/), my first iPRES since taking on my current, more research-oriented role. [iPRES](https://ipres-conference.org/) is the biggest conference dedicated to digital preservation, so it was a great opportunity to run a workshop to get feedback on the [Registries of Good Practice project](https://github.com/digipres/registries-of-practice-project/?tab=readme-ov-file#registries-of-good-practice-project) and [launch the Digital Preservation Workbench](https://www.digipres.org/workbench/).
 I was also down to demonstrate some specific aspects of the workbench as part of the [Great Preservation Bake-off](https://ipres2024.pubpub.org/bake-off), and to chair one of the sessions.
 Neither of which I'd done before.

 I was also nervous about some of the social aspects of attending the conference.
 Making the most of the time with people here, building up new relationships and re-connecting to this community, while now also representing the Digital Preservation Coalition.
 This all requires a level of switched-on sociability that does not come easily to me.
 While there are occasional exceptions, I generally find building such connections to be hard work.
 I mean, it's lovely, and I enjoy it, but it's exhausting!